rafaelsetragni/awesome_task_manager/README.md

 The Awesome Task Manager plugin was mainly designed to:

 - 🔄 Synchronize concurrent processes to avoid race conditions.
-- 🚫 Prevent redundant task executions, typically caused by double-tapping.
+- 🚫 Prevent redundant task executions, typically caused by double-tapping or API calls.
 - 🔒 Control access to resources that are not thread-safe, preventing data loss.
 - ❌ Cancel tasks at any time and make the processes exit gracefully.
 - 💾 Cache API requests to save backend resources.